CFB North Bay: Features of the Underground Complex

 When sealed up, the Underground Complex could support 400 people for upwards of four weeks cut off from the outside world.
 Since Canada would be the front line for the air defence of North America if the Cold War turned "hot", it was crucial to ensure that air defence operations would continue as long as possible.
 A critical factor was electrical power.
 The complex gets its power from the outside civilian hydro-electric grid.
 In the event of a power failure, such as the August 2003 blackout that hobbled the northeast United States and Canada, two banks of 194 batteries automatically switch on and provide electricity to the complex while an electrical generator is readied to take the load.
 Once a generator is running, it can power the complex without stopping as long as it has fuel.
 The generator can also power key air base buildings on the Earth's surface.
 Originally the complex had six 750-kilowatt generators.
 These were replaced in the 1990s by three 1.2-megawatt generators.
 Both types of generators could run on diesel or natural gas.
 If the Cold War had turned "hot", and the complex sealed airtight and forced to use its generators for electrical power, the facility's NORAD commander faced a harrowing choice.
 The original 750-kilowatt generators devoured air voraciously; in the sealed up environment of the complex, instead of weeks the generators would have cut life support for the complex's personnel to a mere few hours, as the machines sucked away the breathable atmosphere.
 The commander could limit use of the generators to prolong his personnel's survival, but a nuclear air attack would have demanded maximum power from all of the generators to support the complex's air defence computers and electronics in order to repel the invaders, i.e. the commander and his personnel would be dead in hours.
-Luckily a crisis never arose during the Underground Complex's 43 years that called for such a choice to be made.
+Luckily a crisis that called for such a choice to be made never arose during the Underground Complex's 43 years.